 - Carry-Back loans

-We a seller carries back a second mortgage, the seller loans you part of his or her equity.
-The buyer funds most of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Usually you'll pay a slightly higher interest rate on the loan from the seller.
+In the option of the seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
+The buyer finances most of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
+Typically you will pay a slightly higher rate with the loan from the seller.

-The satisfaction will be the same, no matter which method you use to get together your down payment.
-Your new home will be well worth it!
+The satisfaction will be the same, no matter how you manage to come up with the down payment.
+Your new home will be worth it!